muqiuhan/swallow/README.md

 # Build

-## From source
+- From source
-### Dependencies
-- Since this project is developed using OCaml5, you need to install the OCaml5 environment.
+  Since this project is developed using OCaml5, you need to install the OCaml5 environment.
 The current latest OCaml5 Release version is OCaml5.0.0~alpha1.You can install this version via `opam update && opam switch create 5.0.0~alpha1 --repositories=default,beta=git+https://github.com/ocaml/ocaml-beta-repository.git` to install this version of OCaml environment.

+- Dependencies
-- This project is built with dune, you can install it with `opam install dune`
+  1. This project is built with dune, you can install it with `opam install dune`

-- The unit test set for this project is written using alcotest, which currently supports OCaml5.0.0~alpha1 and can be installed via `opam install alcotest`.
+  2. The unit test set for this project is written using alcotest, which currently supports OCaml5.0.0~alpha1 and can be installed via `opam install alcotest`.

-### Run Build
+- Run Build

-- Run `dune build --profile release` to build release version from source (or `dune build --profile dev` for dev)
+  1. Run `dune build --profile release` to build release version from source (or `dune build --profile dev` for dev)
-- Run `dune test` to run all test cases
+  2. Run `dune test` to run all test cases
-- Run `dune exec ocamlisp` to run the executable
+  3. Run `dune exec ocamlisp` to run the executable

 # License
 Copyright (C) 2022 Muqiu Han